LC-Linkous/nanoVNA_python/README.md

         *  When the frequency and S11 are returned, the data is the `freq in KHz` and then the 2 parts of the complex signal.
 The `padding` is has  3 blank float values.
     * `scan 1000000 2000000 200 7`
         * `bytearray(b'1000 -1.133184 0.885893 -0.000045 -0.000008 \r\n....\r\n0 0.000000 0.000000 0.000000 0.000000 \r'))`
-        *  When the frequency, S11, and S21 are returned, the data is the `freq in KHz` and then the 2 parts of the EACH complex signal, 4 parts in total.
+        *  When the frequency, S11, and S21 are returned, the data is the `freq in KHz` and then the 2 parts of the EACH complex signal, 4 signal parts in total.
 The `padding` has 5 blank float values.
     * Returns for invalid input:
         * `bytearray(b'sweep points exceeds range 51 -201\r')`
         * `bytearray(b'frequency range is invalid\r')`